Emmanuel Noi Omaboe: Public service

-In 1957, he joined the University College of Ghana as an economics research fellow and gave lectures in Statistics.
+In 1957, Omaboe joined the University College of Ghana as an economics research fellow and gave lectures in Statistics.

 In 1959, he was appointed the deputy government statistician.
 In 1960, he was elected a member of the International Statistical Institute, and became the first African member of the institute.
 He was a member of the American Statistical Association and a member of the International Union for the Scientific Study of Population.
 He was promoted to Government Statistician in July 1960 due to the Africanization policy of the civil service by Kwame Nkrumah.
 Omaboe was the first Ghanaian to hold this position, and at the age of 29, the youngest head of a government department.

 Omaboe was census coordinator for the 1960 Population Census which was the first scientifically conducted population census in Ghana.
 In October 1961, the State Planning Commission was constituted by Kwame Nkrumah with Omaboe as its chairman and Joseph Henry Mensah assisting him.
 The State Planning Commission brought about and worked on the Seven-Year Development Plan (1963–1970), which was formally launched in 1964.